The Gifts

 for dying.

-this bursting onto our little stage
+this bursting onto our small stage

 of cosmic raising up and throwing down,